-Recent Food and Drug Administration studies, however, have found increasing evidence that the drug should no longer fall in this classification.
-Instead, if an expecting mother took Zantac for any reason during pregnancy, the child is at risk of developing a birth defect or cancer.
-Infants who take the medication can also develop cancer.
-If you or your child incurred any type of harm caused by Zantac, remember that you have a right to seek compensation.
+If you or your child incurred any type of harm caused by Zantac, you have a right to seek compensation.
 Pursuing the results you deserve, however, can be challenging.
-Fortunately, an experienced defective drug attorney can help review your options and fight for the results you deserve.
+However, a defective drug attorney from our team can help review your options and fight results in your case.

 What is NDMA?